MakeBelieve Arts philosophy is to reimagine learning...

 Paul Hamlyn Foundation: have funded a three year secondary transition programme - Times of Transition, connecting three secondary schools from Lewisham, Kent and Essex in a series of creative workshops, peer mentoring and blogging / digital media approaches.

 The Ironmongers' Foundation: To develop our use of technology within our literature alive programme, specifically with the creation of our boys blog site.
 This has been very successful with boys demonstrating commitment to blogging and a drive to write and share their stories, videos and podcasts outside of school hours, in their own time.
 In addition to this boys are consistently showing on average, rises of 2 sub levels or more in both reading and writing across just two terms of engagement.
+They are also supporting us in Kent and Wiltshire.

 Individual and Company Recognition

 Between 2007 – 2010 Artistic Director Trisha Lee received national recognition on the strength of the business model of MakeBelieve Arts by being invited to become a Cabinet Office appointed Social Enterprise Ambassador.
 In November 2010 Trisha was invited to 10 Downing Street and had the honour of speaking to the then prime minster Gordon Brown.
+Trisha's book 'Princesses, Dragons and Helicopter Stories' published in 2015 was shortlisted by UKLA for the Academic Book Of The Year.

 In 2010 MakeBelieve Arts were shortlisted for: